-All European public real estate companies are entitled and encouraged to use and adopt the BPR for the purposes of their financial reporting and publication of their annual report.
+All European public real estate companies are encouraged to use and adopt the BPR for the purposes of their financial reporting and publication of their annual report.
 To enable standardisation, transparency and comparability of the published results of listed real estate companies in Europe, the BPR, as a set of standards, must be applied and presented consistently.
 EPRA therefore permits the use of the BPR contained in this document, subject to the following terms:

-- 1. Each calculation made using an EPRA performance measure: - (a) must correctly follow the methodology set out in this document; - (b) must include and apply each of the factors, variables or adjustments as identified in this document; - (c) must be reproduced faithfully and in full as set out in this document without any alteration or amendment; and - (d) must include the associated table (if applicable) reproduced in the manner set out in this document with all rows, columns, headings, descriptions and other text reproduced in full without any alteration or amendment. - 2.
+- 1. Use of the EPRA BPR is open to all EPRA members under the terms & conditions of membership.
+Nonmember companies may only use the EPRA BPR if a licence is obtained from EPRA for the purpose of reporting BPR.
+Exceptions are permitted only in specific circumstances with EPRA's prior written consent. - 2.
+Each calculation made using an EPRA performance measure: - (a) must correctly follow the methodology set out in this document; - (b) must include and apply each of the factors, variables or adjustments as identified in this document; - (c) must be reproduced faithfully and in full as set out in this document without any alteration or amendment; and - (d) must include the associated table (if applicable) reproduced in the manner set out in this document with all rows, columns, headings, descriptions and other text reproduced in full without any alteration or amendment. - 3.
 Where you intend to incorporate the EPRA BPR in your annual report, you must use and reproduce a minimum of at least three separate performance measures and four separate core recommendations.
-Each calculation must be made in accordance with paragraph 1 above.
-Failure to use the minimum number performance measures and core recommendations will result in a breach of these terms and an infringement of EPRA's copyright in the BPR. - 3.
-Usage of EPRA BPR is open for all EPRA members under the terms & conditions of their membership.
-For non-member companies, usage is only permitted if the company obtains a licence from EPRA for the purpose of reporting BPR.
-Exceptions are possible in specific circumstances.
+Each calculation must be made in accordance with paragraph 2 above.
+Failure to use the minimum number performance measures and core recommendations will result in a breach of these terms and an infringement of EPRA's copyright in the BPR.